Chia seed pudding is one of my go-to desserts. It is so simple and easy to make and is so good for you!

 - Save your leftover almond meal and dehydrate to make your own almond flour!

 Nut and seed milk taste best after cooled in the refrigerator for about 30 minutes.
 It will separate over time, so give it a shake or stir before serving.
 Nut and seed milk will keep well in the fridge, covered, for up to 5 days.
+I recently discovered the Almond Cow and it sure speeds up the nut/seed milk making process.
+Even though it takes more time to make your own, it is much healthier for you than most store bought nut/seed milks.
+Almond Cow often has a sale going on around the holidays so it is a good time to snatch one up at discount and in my mind, it's worth it-especially if you are making it weekly.
+Your hands will thank you!

 This pudding can be fun to experiment with different toppings such as hemp seeds, shredded coconut, cacao nibs, dried goji berries, or golden berries.
 Enjoy!